 Souza doubled into the right-center gap with the bases loaded to bring home three runs in the sixth and extend the lead to 8-3.

 Robbie Ray started for Arizona and walked his first two batters.
 While Ray held San Diego to two hits, both by Eric Hosmer, he allowed three runs over 4 2/3 innings.
 Ray walked five and struck out three.

 Hosmer homered in the fifth on a ball that just cleared the left field fence beyond Jon Jay’s glove.
-Arizona challenged the call as it appeared a fan interfered with Jay, but the call was upheld after replay review.
+Arizona challenged the call as it appeared a fan interfered with Jay while spilling a beer, but the call was upheld after replay review.

 Eduardo Escobar added a solo home run in the eighth against Jose Castillo.

 “You look at command, their guy walked five guys, our guy walked three guys,” Padres manager Andy Green said.
 “Their guy skated by with no more command today and got off the hook.
 We took our walks early.
 They made us pay.”

 Lucchesi (6-7) allowed five runs and nine hits over four innings.
 He struck out six and walked three.

 “I think the biggest mistake I had was leaving all my pitches over the plate, and they took advantage of it,” Lucchesi said.
 “I wasn’t as sharp.
 I’ve got to do better than that.”

 San Diego, which has the worst record in the National League at 48-77, has dropped five straight.